Aquarium Setup Cost Estimator

 Input Heater Cost

-Provide the cost of the aquarium heater, essential for tropical species.
+Provide the cost of the aquarium heater and temperature controller.

 5. 5